 Manju was born in Northern India.
 In India she received a B.S in Biology and Chemistry and an LL.M. and recently received M.Ed. in Early Childhood Special Education from UVM.
 Manju moved to the U.S. in 1993 and to Vermont in 2000.
 She joined the Zen Center shortly thereafter.
 Manju teaches the Indian Vegetarian Cooking courses at the Center.
 She lives in Hinesburg with her husband, and has two daughters and two dogs.

 Dave was born and raised in Massachusetts.
 He studied Music and Education at Saint Michael’s College and received his Masters from Castleton State College.
 In 1985 Dave began practicing Zen at the Rochester Zen Center, then in 1988 became one of Roshi Graef’s first students at the newly established Vermont Zen Center.
 Dave teaches music to middle schoolers, grades 5–8.
 He and his wife Betsy have two children.
-In 2006, he and Kelly Story become the first two members of the Sangha who were ordained as lay priests.
+In 2006, he and Kelly Story became the first two members of the Sangha ordained as lay priests.

 Cheryl was born in Milwaukee, Wisconsin, and grew up in various small towns in Wisconsin and Illinois.
 She received a liberal arts education with an emphasis in the visual arts from Northern Illinois University.
 After several years of editorial work in the Chicago publishing industry, she and her husband moved to Vermont where she returned to the study of painting and art history, including post-graduate work at Johnson State College and the Vermont Studio Center.
 She began practicing at the Vermont Zen Center in 1996, and currently divides her time between the Center, studio work, and her husband and son.
 For many years, Cheryl has worked as head cook at the Center, sharing responsibilities with Mitra Coulter.

 Kelly grew up in northern California.
 She earned a BA from Saint Michael’s college in Political Science and Russian in 1991.
 In 1990, Kelly took a course in Buddhism and began sitting immediately, becoming a member of the Vermont Zen Center in 1992.
 Kelly has worked in education her entire career.
 Kelly loves nature, the outdoors, and growing and learning through the interests of the children she spends her days with.
-In 2006, she and Dave Tisdell become the first two members of the Sangha who were ordained as lay priests.
+In 2006, she and Dave Tisdell became the first two members of the Sangha ordained as lay priests.

 Heather was born in the Icelandic community of Gimli, Manitoba, Canada along the shores of Lake Winnipeg.
 She studied English Literature at York University in Toronto and took a course called Wisdom Literature where the class was introduced to the practice of meditation.
 In 1998, she met a student of Roshi Graef's who referred her to the Toronto Zen Centre and she immediately began practicing.
 She and her husband were married at the Vermont Zen Center and moved to Vermont in 2006 to live near the Center.
 Heather is part of the flower arranging team at the Center.
 Heather became a lay ordained priest at the Center in 2014.